tom-h/softMeScite/IDEAS.md

 ### SoftMeScite

+Regex adjustment (direction to be decided)
-- SoMeSci: Remove the dot; Regex adjustment
+Remove the dot.

 ## Name Abbreviation/Alternative